digitalisstudios/img2css/README.md

 ### Plugin Loading Order

+Critical execution sequence that determines final output quality and plugin interaction results.
+Understanding loading order prevents conflicts and ensures each plugin has access to the data it needs from previous operations.

 When using multiple plugins, they execute in this order:

 1. **Map Extractor** - Generates maps during processing